influxdata/docs-v2/content/v2.0/collect-data/scraper-metrics-endpoint.md

 ## Next steps

-Now that you have a bucket of data ready for exploration, you can:
+Now that you have data ready to be explored, you can:

 * **Query data.** To get started querying the data stored in InfluxDB buckets using the InfluxDB user interface (UI) and the `influx` command line interface (CLI), see [Query data in InfluxDB](/v2.0/query-data).